 Areas of Specialization: Molecular Biology

 Monica Bettencourt-Dias is the Director of Instituto Gulbenkian de Ciência.
 A biochemist and cellular biologist, she is also the head of the Cell Cycle Regulation research group.
 She earned her undergraduate degree in biochemistry from the University of Lisbon, and graduated from University College London with a doctorate in biochemistry and molecular biology.
-She split her postdoctoral time between the University of Cambridge and Birkbeck College, where she researched kinases and scientific communication.
+She split her postdoctoral time between the University of Cambridge and Birkbeck, University of London, where she researched kinases and scientific communication.
 She earned a Diploma in Science Communication from Birkbeck College in 2004, which arose from her work on improving how scientists communicate with the public.

 Her laboratory work has focused on complex subcellular structure and how they change during disease, development, and evolution, using complex cytoskeletal assemblies for study.
 For her research efforts, Bettencourt-Dias has won numerous awards, including the Eppendorf Young European Investigator Award, the Pfizer Award for Basic Research, and the Keith Porter Prize from the American Society for Cell Biology.